The municipal office is being renovated to better serve our growing community.

 Middlesex Centre is undertaking a two-year project to expand and renovate the municipal office to 21,000 ft2.
 Construction will see the following completed:

-The renovation represents a significant long-term investment in the facility that will meet the needs of the staff, residents, and community today and into the future.
+This project represents a significant long-term investment in the municipal office so that it will meet the needs of the staff, residents, and community today and into the future.
 Renovating the existing office space to meet today's building codes, accessibility standards and sustainable initiatives allows for the office to stay centrally located in the municipality.

 Considerations for the Renovations

-- As needed, Upgrades to the Existing Building - The existing septic system will be reviewed, and the existing asphalt shingled roof and flat roof (which are approaching the end of their serviceable life) will be upgraded.
+- As needed, upgrade the existing building - The existing septic system will be reviewed, and the existing asphalt shingled roof and flat roof (which are approaching the end of their serviceable life) will be upgraded.

-- Build Middlesex Reserve Fund (proceeds of the Design for Happiness land sale) - $1 million
+- $1,500,000 from the Build Middlesex Reserve Fund (proceeds of the Design for Happiness land sale);

-As renovation costs will be covered by reserve funds, the project is expected to have little to no impact to the tax base.
+As renovation costs will be covered by reserve funds, the project is expected to have little to no impact on the tax levy.
+More information on the project budget can be found in the February 15, 2023, report to Council.

 - Phase 1 – Detailed Design and Engineering